Generalized Eckardt points on del Pezzo surfaces of degree 1: Finite Fields

 Let $p$ be a prime and consider the finite field $\mathbb{F}_p$.
 In order to search for examples of generalized Eckardt points, we first need to understand for which characteristics del Pezzo surfaces of degree 1 over $\mathbb{F}_p$ can exist.

 \begin{theorem} For $p < 17$, there does not exist a set of eight points in general position in $\mathbb{P}_{\mathbb{F}_p}^2$ . \end{theorem}

 \begin{proof} We prove this theorem using \texttt{magma}.
 Up to projective equivalence, we can fix four points in general position.
-We then run a brute force algorithm that computes all possible collections of four additional points, and then determines whether these eight points are in general position.
+We then run Algorithm \ref{alg:strategy} to compute all possible collections of four additional points, and then determines whether these eight points are in general position.
 We find that for $p < 17$, there are no such eight points. \end{proof}

 For $p \ge 17$, it makes sense to consider Question \ref{finite_field_ques}.
 We use point set-up A to construct the points

 as in Section \ref{sec:strategies} and then use a brute force algorithm that (1) determines whether $P_1, P_2, \ldots, P_8$ are in general position and then (2) determines whether 10 lines pass through $P$.